computorg/computorg.github.io/_pages/submit.md

 none; border: none;">Computo submission platform</a>, and the HTML will be published, if the action is successfull, to a gh-page.

-More details can be found in the following templates, which serve both as material for starting to write your submission, and as a documentation for doing so.
+More details can be found in the following templates, which serve as material for starting to write your submission, and as a documentation for doing so.
 The [process is described in a dedicated post]({{ site.baseurl }}/blog/2021/submission-process/).